scandum/quadsort/README.md

 random data.

-The following is a visualization of an array with 256 random elements getting turned into sorted blocks of 32 elements using ping pong parity merges.
+The following is a visualization of an array with 256 random elements getting turned into sorted blocks of 32 elements using ping-pong parity merges.

 ![quadsort visualization](/images/quadswap.gif)